LeoUtas/thehappycave_frontend/README.md

-This branch stores the code for experimenting to use expo-av for recording userAudio
+This branch stores the source code for experimenting the development of streaming talkative_agent

+Gonna be a fun experiment, see the future me there